agrawalsajal02/Entry-Management-Portal/README.md

 ###  If you are a Host
 ```
-Imp: For Host , You Have To Sigh Up On summer Geek
+Imp: For Host , You Have To Sign Up On summer Geek
  ```
  1) Click on **Sign Up** On Navigation Bar
  2) Fill Your Details